brightsg/TSUniformGrid/README.md

 Dynamic content
 ===============

-It may be desirable to modify the grid content as the view is resized.
-So:
+It may be desirable to modify the grid content as the view is resized, say to add or remove subviews.
+The -`uniformGridWillResize:toSize:` delegate method can be used to repopulate the view prior to resizing the layout.

     #pragma mark -
-    #pragma mark #import TSUniformGridDelegate
+    #pragma mark TSUniformGridDelegate

     - (void)uniformGridWillResize:(TSUniformGrid *)uniformGrid toSize:(NSSize)newSize
     {